cescoffier/quarkus-openshift-workshop/docs/docs/index.md

 # The application

-The application that is developed in thie workshop is composed of four independent microservices:
+The application that is developed in this workshop is composed of four independent microservices:

 - `frontend`: a web application that allows users to interact with the application
 - `hero-service`: a Quarkus microservice that provides information about heroes.
 It uses a PostGreSQL database to store the information.